stephenreid321/metacrisisxyz/Transcripts/Exponential Systems Approach to Health and Wellness - Dan Stickler, Daniel Schmachtenberger.md

 the incentives are misaligned with the goals and so you say well what would a really resilient system look like and so very like why humanitarian aid why all of our approaches to peace and security and global problem solving haven't been working is the exact same reason allopathic medicine doesn't work for complex issues [833](https://www.youtube.com/watch?v=BIKDNStlnL4&t=833.279s)

-is i mean we very much have an allopathic system of governance that is dealing with symptoms rather than causes dealing with things as separate issues that really are interconnected issues so you know we apply the same systems for looking at medicine in the body because they are complex systems [850](https://www.youtube.com/watch?v=BIKDNStlnL4&t=850.639s)

-optimization now why we started focusing on bringing forward solutions for future of well-being science which would include what we've called medicine in the past how to move from disease states to wellness states but also how to maintain and optimize and continuously evolve states of higher and [870](https://www.youtube.com/watch?v=BIKDNStlnL4&t=870.72s)
+is i mean we very much have an allopathic system of governance that is dealing with symptoms rather than causes dealing with things as separate issues that really are interconnected issues so you know we apply the same systems for looking at medicine in the body because they are [[complex system|complex systems]] optimization now why we started focusing on bringing forward solutions for future of well-being science which would include what we've called medicine in the past how to move from disease states to wellness states but also how to maintain and optimize and continuously evolve states of higher and [870](https://www.youtube.com/watch?v=BIKDNStlnL4&t=870.72s)

 higher well-being higher and higher system resilience and we're starting not in the medicine space but in the optimization space with neural hypercollective and specifically in the mind brain space how do we optimize the mind brain interface for optimally sovereign humans humans whose agency whose intelligence [888](https://www.youtube.com/watch?v=BIKDNStlnL4&t=888.0s)